ufokraana/leg_bot/README.md

 ##Game

-Many of leg_bots functions depend on it knowing what game is currently being played.
+Many of leg\_bots functions depend on it knowing what game is currently being played.
 This is regularly queried from the Twitch API, but channel moderators can override it.
+Leg\_bot retrieves twith API data every 90 seconds.

 * **!game** Shows what game leg\_bot thinks is being played.
 * **!game override X** Forces leg\_bot to use X as the current game value.
 If you leave out X or set it to "off", leg\_bot will revert to using the value given by Twitch.

+If leg\_bot gets an update from twitch that tells it that the game being played is the same one that has been set with **!game override**, leg_bot disables the override itself.

 ##Statistics